 Recurring Trend: Sustainability

-It’s no secret how important sustainability was to consumers and manufacturers last year.
-This year is no different.
+It’s no secret that sustainability is important to consumers and manufacturers.
 Consumers spend their dollars on brands that value sustainability.
-Seventy percent of consumers want brands to be more transparent about their approach to addressing environmental impact and animal welfare.
+70% of consumers want brands to be more transparent about their approach to addressing environmental impact and animal welfare.

 - Customers want sustainability to span the entire product life cycle.